hortonworks/cloudbreak/README.md

 The `-Dcb.cert.dir=FULL_PATH_OF_THE_CERTS_DIR_GENERATED_BY_CBD` value above needs to be replaced with the full path of `certs` directory generated by the Cloudbreak-Deployer e.g. `/Users/YOUR_USERNAME/YOUR_PROJECT_DIR/cbd-local/certs`.

 The `-Dcb.client.secret=CB_SECRET_GENERATED_BY_CBD` value has to be replaced with the value of UAA_DEFAULT_SECRET from the cdb-local/Profile file.
-The databse migration is ran automatically by Cloudbreak, this automated migration could be turn off through the `-Dcb.schema.migration.auto=false` VM option.
+The database migration scripts run automatically by Cloudbreak by default, this migration can be turned off with the `-Dcb.schema.migration.auto=false` VM option.

 ### Configure Before launch task